-We cannot reject that a distribution can be considered as normal only when there is no one test able to reject the null hypothesis of similarity in respect to a normal distribution.
+We cannot reject that a distribution can be considered as normal if there was no one test able up to now to reject the null hypothesis of similarity in respect to a normal distribution.

 Parametric vs. Not Parametric Tests

 Parametric tests can be used only when we cannot reject that each distribution object of the study is normal.